-You have the right to talk about (or not talk about) your current or past pay, and the terms and conditions of employment that would be needed to work out your pay (such as your hours of work).
-You can also ask other employees the same thing (about their pay and terms and conditions of employment) but they don't have to tell you.
+You have the right to talk about (or not talk about) your current or past pay.
+You can also discuss the terms and conditions of employment that would be needed to work out your pay, such as your hours of work.
+You can also ask other employees about their pay and terms and conditions of employment, but they don't have to tell you.

-You also have protections when temporarily absent from work due to illness or injury, and from discrimination, bullying, sexual harassment, coercion, misrepresentation, sham contracting, and undue influence or pressure.
-Find out more at:
+You have protections when you're temporarily away from work due to illness or injury.
+You are also protected from discrimination, bullying, sexual harassment, coercion, misrepresentation, sham contracting, and undue influence or pressure.
+Find out more about your protections at work at fairwork.gov.au/protections

-fairwork.gov.au/protections

-fairwork.gov.au/bullying-harassment
+Find information about bullying and harassment at fairwork.gov.au/bullying-harassment